gcbeyond/OSMS/README.md

 **How to measure the absorption spectrum:**
 1. Measure the baseline (the spectrum of the LED wihtout the sample in)
 2. Insert sample
-3. Choose either Single or Continuous measurement in Desktop mode or "Capture" in the Android app.
+3. Choose either "Single" or "Continuous" measurement in Desktop mode or "Capture" in the Android app.
 4. Repeat from step 2 for additional samples (however it is recommended to re-measure the baseline every once in a while)

+Notes:
+* Accumulation and continuous measurements are only possible in Desktop mode
+* The STOP button will halt the continuos process only after finishing the running measurement.
+* When changing accumulation time, make sure to measure the baseline again.
+* In order to save continuos measurements as a series of files, enable lines 292 and 293 and disable 295.
 ______________________________________________________________________________________________

 ### For users who want to customize the software/device: